bevyengine/bevy/working-release-notes/README.md

 Images and videos are lovely: shiny screenshots of rendering features, diagrams, performance metrics, and cool examples are all a great choice.
 However, **do not put multimedia content in this folder**.
-We want to avoid bloating the git repo for `bevyengine/bevy`, which can cause problems for contributors (and Github).
+We want to avoid bloating the git repo for `bevyengine/bevy`, which can cause problems for contributors (and GitHub).
 Instead, drop them in your PR description and we'll collect them as we're finalizing the release notes.

 ## Where to put your release notes